I understand why Victoria Beckham changed her voice – sounding posh opens doors

 It was a few years ago that I noticed Posh Spice was getting a bit posher.
 In the life and times of Victoria Beckham, this was long after the Spice Girls and her artistic collab with Dane Bowers.
 It was post-Wag.
 Post-Heat.
 This was amid her (current) run as Victoria Beckham: Fashion Mogul.
 Gone was the sharp, ice-blonde bob and that knowing self-deprecation; in their stead were clean lines and a polished seriousness.
 And that original voice of hers – loud, bolshie, lots of dropped consonants – was phased out in favour of something else.
 Slower.
 Airier.
 Clipped.

-When I was 18 years old, I was told that my natural Bristolian accent – not quite Vicky Pollard but at least vaguely Stephen Merchant-esque – projected my status in the world, and that I would need to “fix it” in order to get anywhere.
-This was during a Shakespeare-reading class at a fancy pants drama school I was attending, which also operated as a kind of hellscape of chronic humiliations.
+When I was 18 years old, I was told that my natural Bristolian accent – not quite Vicky Pollard, but at least vaguely Stephen Merchant-esque – projected my status in the world, and that I would need to “fix it” in order to get anywhere.
+This was during a Shakespeare-reading class at a fancy-pants drama school I was attending, which also operated as a kind of hellscape of chronic humiliations.
 There was the teacher who informed me I needed to “speak properly”.
 Another who swiftly picked up on every hard “r” sound I produced.
-The other one who asked me what area of Bristol I was from, before recalling how she and her girlfriends used to travel there to make out with Black boys to make their fathers angry.
+Yet another, who asked me what area of Bristol I was from before recalling how she and her girlfriends used to travel there to make out with Black boys to make their fathers angry.
 It was all very, very grim.

-Because I was 18 and stupid, I came away from the experience convinced not that it was a ghastly enterprise filled with horrible people, but that I was the problem.
-And if I’d just had a different voice from day one – one that projected a degree of ambiguous poshness – I’d have escaped that litany of digs and queries about my background.
-And, more generally, it’d be so much easier to slip into rooms I otherwise felt like an outsider.
+Because I was young and stupid, I came away from the experience convinced not that it was a ghastly enterprise filled with horrible people, but that I was the problem.
+And that if I’d just had a different voice from day one – one that projected a degree of ambiguous poshness – I’d have escaped that litany of digs and queries about my background.
+And, more generally, that it’d be so much easier to blend in in places where I otherwise felt like an outsider.
 Turns out I’m not alone.

 Dr Amanda Cole is a sociolinguist at the University of Essex, whose work revolves around accent bias and how it intersects with class, race and gender.
-She tells me that while Beckham may not have deliberately altered her voice – our accents often change depending on the context they’re being spoken in – it is “a fact that people with certain accents are discriminated against or judged more harshly than others”.
+She tells me that while Beckham may not have deliberately altered her voice – our accents often change depending on the context in which we are speaking – it is “a fact that people with certain accents are discriminated against or judged more harshly than others”.

-Cole’s recent research found that certain groups of people are consistently judged as less intelligent, friendly and trustworthy when reading the same sentence aloud.
-These included people from Essex being judged as 11 per cent less intelligent than those from south-west London, and working-class people being thought to be 14 per cent less intelligent than people from the upper middle classes.
+Cole’s recent research found that certain groups of people are consistently judged as less intelligent, friendly and trustworthy than others when reading the same sentence aloud.
+These include people from Essex being rated 11 per cent less intelligent than those from southwest London, and working-class people being thought of as 14 per cent less intelligent than people from the upper middle class.

-Beckham, whatever her spicy nickname, was never exactly “posh”, but “posh” compared to her bandmates – she famously once said she was embarrassed that her businessman dad used to drive to her local comprehensive school in a Rolls-Royce.
-Despite that, it does make sense that Beckham’s voice would change – be it consciously or unconsciously – as she entered new social stratospheres of wealth and mogul-dom.
+Beckham, whatever her spicy nickname, was never exactly “posh”, but she was “posh” compared with her bandmates – she famously once said she was embarrassed that her businessman dad used to drive to her local comprehensive school in a Rolls-Royce.
+Despite that, it does make sense that Beckham’s voice would change – be it consciously or unconsciously – as she entered new social stratospheres of wealth and moguldom.

 Learning to navigate a class system lined with trap doors is a very working-class experience, and there is something vaguely comforting about even the poshest of Spices encountering that.
 But it’s also depressing that rather than empathising with her change in voice, a number of onlookers have chosen to mock her instead.
 Particularly when – if we’re being totally honest – many of us can identify with that feeling of changing ourselves if the alternative is being laughed out of the room.

-As for me, I did eventually lose the shame placed on me about my natural accent, even if my years of trying to suppress it have now left me with a jarring soup of a voice that veers between Bristolian, Irish, and Elizabeth Taylor.
-What didn’t go away, though, is the anger that I felt the need to change it in the first place.
+As for me, I did eventually lose the shame placed on me for my natural accent, even if my years of trying to suppress it have now left me with a jarring soup of a voice that veers between Bristolian, Irish, and Elizabeth Taylor.
+What didn’t go away, though, is the anger about having felt the need to change it in the first place.
 As a country rich in accents and cadences, we need to do better.

 Register for free to continue reading